yannCardona/EnterpriseDecisionTrackerAPI/README.md

 # Project Description
 This is a RESTful API that allows users to manage enterprise decisions.
 Each decision should include a title, description, a measurable goal, and a status indicator.
 Users should be able to create, retrieve, update, and delete decisions, as well as evaluate completed decisions.
+For documentation I used drf-spectacular and for a simple visualization and interaction with the API I set up SwaggerUI.

 # Project Setup